 - 7.1 We promote and safeguard the health and safety of employees, pupils and others through the systematic assessment of risks posed by the School's operation. - 7.2 Risk assessments of the School's activities will be carried out to identify hazards (anything with the potential to cause harm to persons or property) and measure and evaluate risks (the likelihood of harm caused by the hazards) to employees, pupils and others who may be affected by the School's operation.
-This will be undertaken by the conduct of appropriate risk assessments which should identify, prioritise and implement control measures necessary to reduce the risk to the level required by law. - 7.3 The UK is currently experiencing a public health emergency as a result of the COVID-19 pandemic.
-It is critical that all staff take steps to keep everyone associated with the school is safe.
-Therefore, the school will ensure measures are in place to safeguard the health and safety of staff, students and visitors so as not to put them at undue risk.
-Please see our COVID-19 risk assessment. - 7.4 Risk assessments will be conducted / reviewed for new and / or expectant mothers, employees aged under 18 and night and / or lone workers. - 7.5 Risk assessments will include key areas of risk including: - 7.5.1 supervision arrangements, school trips, hazardous or adventure activities; - 7.5.2 personal protective equipment, display screen equipment, manual handling operations, substances hazardous to health, noise at work, lead at work, asbestos at work, ionising radiation and fire safety;
+This will be undertaken by the conduct of appropriate risk assessments which should identify, prioritise and implement control measures necessary to reduce the risk to the level required by law. - 7.3 The school will ensure measures are in place to safeguard the health and safety of staff, students and visitors so as not to put them at undue risk. - 7.4 Risk assessments will be conducted / reviewed for new and / or expectant mothers, employees aged under 18 and night and / or lone workers. - 7.5 Risk assessments will include key areas of risk including: - 7.5.1 supervision arrangements, school trips, hazardous or adventure activities; Please refer to all Outdoor Education, Visits and Offsite Activities Management Policy 6.37 in the School Handbook

+- 7.5.2 personal protective equipment, display screen equipment, manual handling operations, substances hazardous to health, noise at work, lead at work, asbestos at work, ionising radiation and fire safety; - 7.5.3 use of high-risk areas, such as gymnasia, machinery, laboratories and workshops. - 7.6 Risk assessments are the overall responsibility of The Head who will delegate their completion to the following people as follows: